krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 ### 1. &nbsp; Initializing Arrays

-We can choose between two array initialization methods based on our needs: without initial values or with given initial values.
-When no initial values are specified, most programming languages will initialize array elements to $0$:
+We can choose between two array initialization methods based on our needs: with or without initial values.
+When no initial values are specified, most programming languages initialize array elements to $0$:

 === "Python"